ARTICLES

 Flowers

-If you are reading this now (end of May, early June), you cannot miss seeing peonies in every flower shop and in every garden center.
+If you are reading this when springtime has hit, you're in the right place because peonies are already in bloom.
+You cannot miss seeing peonies in every flower shop and every garden center.
 The season is in full swing, as the bulk of production comes to the flower markets in this period.

 Peonies bloom throughout late spring and early summer, from April to June.
 Blooming time will vary according to the type and variety chosen, as well as the region, planting time, care, and age.
 Here's all you need to know about peonies and when they're in season in different parts of the world.